Alamin04-coder/collage_management_system/README.md

 # 🎓 Student Management System

 This project is built purely for learning purposes.
-It’s a simple multi-authentication system developed using Laravel, designed to help me explore and practice real-world web development concepts like role-based access control, route protection, and user management.
+It’s a simple multi-authentication system developed using Laravel, designed to help explore and practice real-world web development concepts like role-based access control, route protection, and user management.

 ---